 The bacterial form of meningitis is especially life-threatening and must be treated quickly.
 You will likely be admitted to the hospital to receive antibiotics intravenously until the doctor receives the results of a spinal tap.
 If you have bacterial meningitis, you will continue to receive antibiotics until the infection is cured, possibly for as long as two weeks.
 Because bacterial meningitis is contagious, you will probably stay in an isolated room for at least 48 hours.
-Meningitis can make the eyes sensitive to light, so the room will be darkened.
+Meningitis can make the eyes sensitive to light, so you may prefer a darkened room.
 You will receive plenty of liquids and drugs to relieve headache and fever.
 To protect you from becoming re-infected, doctors will look for a source of the infection, such as an infected sinus.

 If you have the type of bacterial meningitis called meningococcal meningitis, the people close to you are at risk of becoming infected.
 Your doctor may recommend that they take an antibiotic to prevent infection.
-Very fast treatment of this type of meningitis is vital, since it is fatal 10% of the time.
+Very fast treatment of this type of meningitis is vital, since it is fatal 10%-14% of the time in the U.S.

 Antibiotics are not effective for treating viral meningitis and, in most cases, the infection resolves on its own with time.
 Viral meningitis is usually much less severe and requires only a few days at most in the hospital.
-During this time, you will receive intravenous fluids to prevent dehydration as well as painkillers and other drugs.
+During this time, you will receive supportive care, such as intravenous fluids to prevent dehydration as well as painkillers.

-If you have fungal meningitis, you will receive antifungal medications that can fight this type of infection.
+If you have fungal meningitis, you will receive antifungal medications in the hospital that can fight this type of infection.
 Treatment will also consist of taking fluids to prevent dehydration and drugs to control pain and fever.

 Shmaefsky, B. Menegitis (Deadly Diseases and Epidemics), Chelsea House Publications, 2004.